-In the 2019/20 season, Morozova sang Giulietta in Les Contes d’Hoffmann at the Semperoper Dresden.
+In the 2019/20 season, Morozova sang Giulietta in Les Contes d’Hoffmann at Semperoper Dresden.
 In 2018, she sang Natasya Filippovna in the new production and Moscow premiere of Mieczysław Weinberg’s The Idiot at the Mariinsky Theatre, where she has also appeared as the First Lady in Die Zauberflöte.
-Internationally, she made her debut at the Opéra National du Rhin in Strasbourg in 2018 as Tatiana in Eugene Onegin and at the Semperoper Dresden in 2017 as Giulietta in Les Contes d’Hoffmann.
+Internationally, she made her debut at the Opéra national du Rhin in Strasbourg in 2018 as Tatiana in Eugene Onegin and at Semperoper Dresden in 2017 as Giulietta in Les Contes d’Hoffmann.

 Following the completion of her undergraduate and postgraduate diplomas at the St. Petersburg State Rimsky-Korsakov Conservatory, Morozova became an artist at the Academy of Young Singers at the Mariinsky Theatre, after which she was invited to join the Young Artist Program at the Bolshoi Theatre in Moscow.
-A winner of various competitions, Morozova was awarded 1st prize in the Hariclea Darclee International Voice Competition (Braila, 2015), 2nd prize in the VII Mirjam Helin International Singing Competition (Helinski, 2014), and 3rd prize in the IX Elena Obraztsova International Competition of Young Opera Singers (St. Petersburg, 2013).
+A winner of various competitions, Morozova was awarded 1st prize in the Hariclea Darclee International Voice Competition (Braila, 2015), 2nd prize in the VII Mirjam Helin International Singing Competition (Helsinki, 2014), and 3rd prize in the IX Elena Obraztsova International Competition of Young Opera Singers (St. Petersburg, 2013).

 Also active on the concert platform, Morozova has recently sung Rachmaninov’s The Bells, Beethoven’s Symphony No. 9 and Rossini’s Stabat Mater in addition to performing in recital and appearing at opera galas.
 She has also worked with such acclaimed conductors as Moulds, Capuano, Gergiev, Sokhiev, Spivakov, Fedoseev, Vedernikov, Polyanichko, Lacey, Grishanin, Soloviev, Trevino, Letonja, Chaslin, Montanari, Rubikis, Klauza and Goetzel, as well as directors including Alden, Jackson-French, Spivak, Borodin, Zhenovach, Visser, Pisarev, Terekhov, Ushakov, Arye, Wake-Walker, Brendel, Kulyabin, Erath, Frey and Frandetti.